AFC Progresul Spartac București: Ground

-With Progresul Spartac Stadium not being eligible for Liga 2 matches, the club announced in August 2022 that the team will play its home matches on CNAF Stadium in Buftea, a stadium with a capacity of 1,600 seats.
+With Progresul Spartac Stadium not being eligible for Liga II matches, the club announced in August 2022 that the team will play its home matches on CNAF Stadium in Buftea, a stadium with a capacity of 1,600 seats.

-Alternatively, Progresul could also play on the Clinceni Stadium, arena that was team's home in its first match of the season, while CNAF Stadium will host the home matches of Concordia Chiajna.
+Alternatively, Progresul could also play on the Clinceni Stadium, arena that was the team's home in its first match of the season, while CNAF Stadium will host the home matches of Concordia Chiajna.

 Support

 Starting with the 2016–17 season, Progresul Spartac is supported by FC Progresul's former fan groups.
 Progresul supporters consider FC Argeș Pitești supporters to be their allies, fans of both teams has the opportunity to support the other during matches.